NEELSAMEL23/SearchMyMovie/README.md

-# 🎬 Book My Movie
+# 🎬 Search My Movie

 A movie listing and searching web application built using **HTML, CSS, JavaScript, Tailwind CSS**, and Firebase Realtime Database.
 Users can search, filter, and sort movies by rating, release date, or genre.